egiberne/cat-photo-app/STEP_BY_STEP.md

 `People cherish puppies; Everyone likes puppies.`

-## Step 26
+## Step 26 | Add a Lower Rank Heading Element
-After the figure element, add another h3 element with the text:
+After the *figure* element, add another `h3` element with the text:

-Top 3 things cats hate:
+`Top 3 things cats hate:`

+## Step 27  | Add an Ordered List
+The code for an ordered list `ol` is similar to an unordered list, but list items in an ordered list are numbered when displayed.

+After the second section element's last `h3` element, add an ordered list with these three *list items*:

+`Lack of flexible working` `Poor work-life balance` `quiet firing`

+## Step 28 | Add a Figure Element
+After the *ordered list*, add another *figure* element.

+## Step 29 | Add an Image to a Figure Element
+Inside the *figure* element you just added, nest an `img` element with a `src` attribute set to https://cdn.freecodecamp.org/curriculum/cat-photo-app/cats.jpg.